axyr/silverstripe-console/README.md

 # Very unstable and incomplete module.....

-# DO NOT USES THIS ON A LIVE ENVIRONMENT !!!
+# DO NOT USE THIS ON A LIVE ENVIRONMENT FOR NOW !!!

 This will likely not work as it should be...
 Hang on...